uu-haunter/busplus/protocol-documentation.md

 Messages that are sent from the server to clients.

 ### Vehicle positions
-Sends the information of all vehicles set by `geo-position-update`
+Sends the information of all vehicles set by `geo-position-update`.
+> Note that `trip_id` is not always defined so be sure to check if it is null or an actual value.
 ```json
 {
     "type": "vehicle-positions",